vidyagames998/vidyagames998.github.io/totk/gear.md

 - Jump off north west ledge, and take inlet cave
 - Head east on the right side of room, climb up side, throw fire fruit on wood, grab chest
 - Fast Travel to Rabella Wetlands, glide south east, go to end of highcliff, jump off and land on wood platform in entrance below, Dpad down to whistle to go in, swim forward to land, use fan and wood to navigate to front of boat
-- ascend up on wood platform, climb mast to get 3x bow
+- ascend up on wood platform, climb mast to get 3x bow (the 3x bow only use one item per fuse, rubies, sapphires, topaz, and bombs do very high damage)
 - Camp the sky islands around Mount Lanayru until you see the ice dragon, fly to it and sword it's horn to get a powerful fuse item
     - The dragon spends 11 min underground and leaves the chasm at Mount Lanayru
     - Ruby shield and warm pants are needed
 - Fast Travel Gerudo Canyon, tag town and tower to south
 - Glide suit to tower, get shrine, get gerudo bow chest in lake
 - Fast Travel Gerudo Canyon, grab wing SE on sky island, recall launch to town and get shrine
-- Get gerudo spear from town leaning against wall on north side of town
+- Get gerudo spear from town leaning against wall on north side of town (very weak 20 durability, but 2x's fuses)

+Items not in chests on the world map have a chance to respawn every in game minute.
+They typically respawn by every 2 in game hours.

 ## Learn to repair items

+Most weapons in the game only last for 20-40 swings.
+Hitting the air does damage to the weapon, charged attacks damage them quicker.
+You'll be repairing items frequently.

 - Fast Travel to Ulri Mountain, equip glide suit, glide north west to Momosik shrine
 - Place items on ground and have them thrown back at you to have them repaired by octorocks
 - Here's a map of 9 of them, they can repair new items every blood moon